 - performance data relating to the Debenture Issuer.

-Contacting an Offering Party via the Bulletin Board
+Contacting an Offering Party via the marketplace

 Once the email referred to in Clause 16.1 has been sent, the Offering Party and the Counterparty are responsible for negotiating a contract for the sale of the Debenture(s) (“Transfer Contract”) by whatever means they choose.
 There is no prescribed form for a Transfer Contract, provided that it is in writing (including e-mail) and sets out the terms and conditions of the sale transaction, and includes at least the following information: